List of characters in The Lego Movie franchise: The Old West citizens

-Blake
+Larry the "Where Are My Pants?"
+Guy

-Blake (voiced by Craig Berry) is an actor who stars in the Octan Corporation's TV series "Where Are My Pants?", which is the favorite show of Emmet and the citizens of Bricksburg.
+Larry (voiced by Craig Berry) is an actor who stars in the Octan Corporation's TV series "Where Are My Pants?", which is the favorite show of Emmet and the citizens of Bricksburg.
 His character tends to misplace his pants with them ending up in odd places which leads to him asking his wife the titular question.

-Blake's question in the TV series was referenced in the second film when "The Man Upstairs" asks his wife the titular question, revealing that these real life situations are the basis for the sit-com.
+Larry's question in the TV series was referenced in the second film when "The Man Upstairs" asks his wife the titular question, revealing that these real life situations are the basis for the sit-com.

 Sharon Shoehorn

-Sharon Shoehorn is an actress who portrays the wife of Blake's character in "Where Are My Pants?"
+Sharon Shoehorn is an actress who portrays the wife of Larry's character in "Where Are My Pants?"

 The Duplo Aliens

 The Duplo Aliens (voiced by Sawyer Jones, Liam Knight, Cora Miller, Graham Miller, Emmett Mitchell, and Ollie Mitchell) are a race of giant aliens made of Duplo blocks that come from the planet Duplo.
 As a result of "The Man Upstairs" allowing his younger daughter Bianca to play with him and Finn, the Duplo Aliens arrive with the lead Duplo Alien announcing their plans to destroy everyone before the film ends in a cliffhanger.

 In the second film, the Duplo Aliens' attack turned Bricksburg into Apocalypseburg.
 However, it is also revealed in the second film is that they only wanted to join Bricksburg but had communication problems.
 In addition, their planet is located below the planet where Harmony Town is.
 In the second films sets and videogame, they are made out of Lego parts to resemble Duplo rather than the actual product.